Counting rational points on smooth quartic and quintic surfaces: Introduction

 We bound the number of rational points on curves of genus at least $2$ that appear as irreducible components of the intersections between $X$ and rational planes by applying the above result to their normalizations.

-We can proceed similarly to bound the number of rational points on the irreducible components of genus $1$, by using a uniform result due to Heath-Brown and Testa (\cite{hb-testa}).
+We can proceed similarly to bound the number of rational points on the irreducible components of genus $1$, by using a bound on the number of smooth cubic plane curves due to Heath-Brown (\cite{heath-brown}), which is generalized to global fields by Glas and Hochfilzer (\cite{glas-hochfilzer}).
 Finally, we show that the curves of genus $0$ that appear do not alter our estimation.
+We remove dependence on $X$ by applying a standard trick due to Heath-Brown.

 To reach our goal, we require the following hypothesis: